dguo98/talking-head-stylegan/README.md

 All code in ![talking_head.ipynb](talking_head.ipynb).
 You only need to put your source video in `./input` directory

 # Results
-Images generated from found latent represenations looks pretty similar to original images:
+Images generated from latent represenations look very similar to the original images:

 ![](https://i.ibb.co/sQMLS2x/comarison.png)